Remote desktop software allows you to control a connected computer as though it’s physically in front of you.

-- Remmina Completely from for individuals and businesses – this is an open-source project.
+- Remmina Completely for individuals and businesses – this is an open-source project and Linux users’ favourite.

-A remote desktop tool has two components.
+Remote desktop software has two components.
 The console and the agent.

 The console is software that displays a window on a device that you control that gives you a view onto the remote computer.

-Some remote desktop systems operate from the Cloud.
+Some remote desktop access systems operate from the Cloud.
 In these configurations, the console program is accessed online.
 However, an agent program still needs to be installed on the remote computer that is being accessed or controlled.

-Once the console and agents are in place, the user simply logs into the remote computer using their credentials, and their desktop is cast to a window on the device they are using to access the remote computer.
-At this point, full access is obtained and the user can go about their work tasks from where ever in the world there is a reliable internet connection.
+Once the console and agents are in place, the user simply logs into the remote machine using their credentials, and their desktop is cast to a window on the device they are using to access the remote computer.
+At this point, full access is obtained and the user can go about their work tasks from wherever in the world there is a reliable internet connection.